nikhxxt/e-hrms-fastapi-backend/README.md

 │   └── main.py
 │
 ├── tests/
-│
 ├── requirements.txt
 ├── render.yaml
 ├── LICENSE
 └── README.md
 ```

-> The structure above represents the modular organization of the backend.
-File and directory names may vary based on the current repository implementation.

 ---

 ## 🚀 Getting Started

 ### Prerequisites

-Make sure the following are installed:

 * Python 3.10+
 * pip